Grace Eiko Thomson

-Grace Eiko Thomson (born 1933) is a Japanese Canadian internment camp survivor.
-She is the founder of the Nikkei National Museum and Cultural Centre in British Columbia and a memoirist.
+Grace Eiko Thomson (born Eiko Nishikihama, October 15, 1933 – July 11, 2024) was a Japanese-Canadian World War II internee.
+She was the founder of the Nikkei National Museum and Cultural Centre in British Columbia and a memoirist.

 Early life

-She was born Eiko Nishikihama in 1933 in the Japanese Fishermen's Hospital in the Steveston neighbourhood of Richmond, British Columbia, Canada.
+Eiko Nishikihama was born at the Japanese Fishermen's Hospital in the Steveston neighbourhood of Richmond, British Columbia, Canada on October 15, 1933.
 Her father, Taguchi Torasaburo, and mother, Sawae, were both naturalized Canadian citizens, having emigrated from Japan, and she was one of five children the couple raised in Vancouver's Japantown, or Paueru-gai.
 In 1942 the family was upended when they were forcibly relocated to an internment site in Minto City, in accordance with the War Measures Act.
 The family was not allowed to return to their coastal home after the war, moving to Middlechurch, Manitoba, and eventually settling in Winnipeg in 1949 when restrictions on the movement of Japanese Canadians were finally lifted.
 In 1959, she married Alistair MacDonald Thomson, and the couple would have two children of their own.